jacobemery/ansible_tutorial/README.md

 Feel free to reach out!
 Always happy to help.

 ## Get Started
-* When you are ready to begin the tutorial, open the [tutorial instructions file](Tutorial_Instructions.md) and follow the step-by-step instructions there.
+When you are ready to begin the tutorial, open the [tutorial instructions file](Tutorial_Instructions.md) and follow the step-by-step instructions there.
+Good luck!
-* Good luck!

 ## Goal
 First-time introduction to Ansible.
 A walk-through creating some basic Ansible content and then using Ansible to deploy a basic simulated website.

 ## Difficulty Level
-Easy/Moderate - This was created to be as simple as possible while still giving you some room to fail and learn from mistakes.
+Beginner - This was created to be as simple as possible while still giving you some room to fail and learn from mistakes.
 A basic understanding of the command line is necessary to use Ansible.
 This tutorial provides necessary commands along the way though, so don't worry if you're a newbie.
 The instructions are as explicit as possible in what exactly needs to be done, and then gradually becomes more hands-off as it progresses.

 ## Supported Operating Systems
-Ansible runs in the command line of a Mac or Linux workstation (your laptop/desktop computer or a virtual machine).
+* Ansible runs in the command line of a Mac or Linux workstation (your laptop/desktop computer or a virtual machine).

 ## Summary
 * First, we'll install Ansible.